nizzaneela/Programming_error_explanation/README.md

 ...
 ```

 This means the code removes basal lineages that do not have active sampled infections at the end of simulation (day 100), even if they do have active sampled infections at the end of sampling period (infection 50,000).
 This does not agree with the method described in the text.
-It enhances the filtering caused by the use of the stable coalescence, so that the frequency of basal polyomies is increased further.
+It enhances the filtering caused by the use of the stable coalescence, further increasing the frequency of basal polyomies.

 ### The primary case state

-The epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) accepts commands to initialise the primary case in arbitrary states, but is hard-coded to start the primary case infectious (`P1`), so that transmissions being immediately.
+The epidemic simulation script [FAVITES-COVID-Lite_noSeqgen.py](https://github.com/sars-cov-2-origins/multi-introduction/blob/78ec9e3b90215267b45ed34be2720566b7398b77/FAVITES-COVID-Lite/scripts/FAVITES-COVID-Lite_noSeqgen.py) accepts commands to initialise the primary case in arbitrary states.
+However, the script is hard-coded to initialise the primary case in an infectious state (`P1`), so that transmissions being immediately.
 ```
     # write GEMF status file
     out_file = open(out_fn, 'w')